BogdanovTimm/NotesOblivion/📖 Philosophy/Ethics/Normative Ethics/Hedonist Eudamonism/Epicureans.md

 - It is up to us to live as we choose and that we can affect our lives by deliberate decision and action -Free will = when originof my action starts in me
 - Compatibilism is false, because if some external past events are sufficient to my actions - they are necesseey for my actions and since I am not free
-- Incompatibilism is false, because if some external past events determines our past - we can't heave a good reason to believe in incompatibilism, because every view is equal in its reason
+- Incompatibilism is false, because if some external past events determine our beliefs - then we hold our beliefs not because they true, but because we are forced by external power.
+So, incompatibilism may be true, but there is no good reason to belief in it